 Once a zone has been selected, move the Zone Hits Required slider to adjust the number of hits that should be made in a particular zone.
-For example, if you wanted to require two hits to the red zone, you would select the red box and move the slider to 2.
+For example, if you wanted to require one hit to the red zone, you would select the red box and move the slider to 1.
 Any value between 0 and 10 can be selected.
 A value of 0 means that no hits are required for that particular zone.
 The slider value will be shown inside the zone selection boxes.

 The Condition button gives you two options for zone hit requirements: All Zones and Any Zone.

 If All Zones is selected, all zone hit requirements must be satisfied before advancing to the next stage.
 This means that if the red zone is set to 2 and the green zone is set to 1, both conditions must be met before advancing.

 If Any Zone is selected, any single zone hit requirement will advance the shooter to the next stage.
 This means that if the red zone is set to 2 and the green zone is set to 1, either two hits to the red or one hit to the green will be enough to advance to the next stage.

 Note: All stage requirements; ammo, time, and zone hit requirements operate on a “whichever occurs first” basis.
 For example, if you have Max Time Allowed set to 10 (seconds) and you require two red zone hits, the stage will end at 10 seconds even if the shooter has not fired a single shot.

 The Simulated Recoil slider shifts the target position after each hit.
 The higher the value, the more the target will move.
 A setting of zero effectively turns this option off.
 This is a way of compensating for the lack of recoil in most laser training weapons, forcing the shooter to reacquire the target after each shot.

 Note: Even when simulated recoil is used, the target will only move when hit.
 If a shot misses the target completely, the target will not move.